WayneCrawford/lcheapo_noobspy/README.rst

 `lcheapo/_examples/`
 ------------------------------------------------------------

-Will contains example information files and scripts:
+Will contain example information files and scripts: